Auxiliary Tool Functions

 - comfit.tool.tool_plotly_colorbar.generate_numbers_between(cmin, cmax)

-This function generates a sequence of numbers between cmin and cmax with appropriate step sizes based on the range magnitude.
-The step size is adjusted to maintain a readable number of ticks.
+- Generate evenly spaced numbers between given minimum and maximum values. - This function generates a sequence of numbers between cmin and cmax with appropriate step sizes based on the range magnitude.
+The step size is adjusted to maintain a readable number of ticks. - Return type:

 - cmaxfloat